keikun17/use/README.md

 ## About

-I am Buddy Magsipoc, I run an industrial supply and service business which leaves me with plenty of time to spend on my Passion - building things with code.
+I am Buddy Magsipoc, I run an industrial supply and service business which leaves me with plenty of time to spend on my passion - building things with code.
+I build apps with ruby and am learning nodejs.

 ## Hardware

-* 27" 2011 iMAC that i basically use as an external monitor for my....
+* 27" 2011 iMAC that I basically use as an external monitor for my....
 * 11" 2013 Macbook Air which I carry with me all the time.
 Holds all my work files and hobby apps.
 * A lot of mechanical keyboards